Predicting fluctuations in global shipment volumes for demand forecasting with machine learning.

 - Power and Energy

-To learn more about the use of AI-powered predictive maintenance, check out this Use Case!
+To learn more about the use of AI-powered predictive maintenance, check out the full case study!